Bracket racing: Red Light and other fouls

 In any single run, once a car is staged (bye run or opponent unable to stage), it automatically wins and does not need to cross the finish line.
-The driver will not be shown a red light for a foul start, as the red light is automatically placedin the other lane.
+The driver will not be shown a red light for a foul start, as the red light is automatically placed in the other lane.
 However, if the car crosses a boundary line, the run will be disqualified.
+In such cases, the car will be scored as if it did not finish ("no time, took green light"), but advances to the next round.
+However, a disqualification for an absolute breakout or technical inspection failure will still be assessed if either infraction occurs.
+In a fully bracketed competition, the opponent in the next round will then be awarded a competition bye run based on an opponent unable to stage for being disqualified, but if there is an even number of cars, the pairings may be realigned to ensure there is no bye run in that round.

-In such cases, the car will be scored as if it did not finish ("no time, took green light").
+Most tracks enforce a rule that prohibits a driver from having more than one bracket-based bye run, when the number of cars remaining in a race is less than a power of two.
+A competition bye run, caused by an opponent unable to stage because of mechanical failure or disqualification of the scheduled opponent from the previous round, do not count towards the one bye run limit.
+If all cars remaining have had a previous bye run on bracket, the number for all competitors is reset to zero for purposes of the rule.